mattmc3/zephyr/README.md

 Tired of slow, bloated, outdated Zsh frameworks?
-Want something that works great out-of-the-box, is crazy fast, is a breeze to set up, has all the features of a modern shell, and grows with you on your Zsh journey?
+Want something that works great out-of-the-box, is crazy fast, is a breeze to set up, has all the features of a modern shell, is easy to build off, and grows with you on your Zsh journey?
 You're in the right place.

+## Goals

+Zephyr's goals can be described as F.R.E.S.C.O:

+- **Fast!** - Zephyr shouldn't bog down your Zsh
+- **Reliable** - Zephyr updates should not break your Zsh config
+- **Extendable** - Zephyr should grow with you
+- **Simple** - Zephyr's out-of-the-box configuration should work well for most people
+- **Configurable** - Zephyr should let you customize
+- **Outstanding** - Zephyr should be a delight to use

 ## Installation